-Remove the skin from the kiwi fruit and cut into large chunks.
+Remove the skin from the kiwi fruit and cut it into large chunks.
 Blitz until smooth.
-If your kiwi's aren't quite ripe or are a little sour you can add a little sugar to make them sweeter.
+If your kiwis aren't quite ripe or are a little sour you can add a little sugar to make them sweeter.

 Strain the kiwi to remove most of the black seeds.

 Remove ice lollies from the freezer and fill the remaining space at the top with blitzed kiwi fruit.
-If you want you can add a drop or two of food coluring to the very top to give a darker green colour to make it look more like watermelon rind.
+If you want you can add a drop or two of food coloring to the very top to give a darker green color to make it look more like watermelon rind.